-A Trust Fund Recovery Penalty is implemented by the IRS to encourage business owners to pay their employment taxes.
-When someone owns a small business and they fall on hard times, they may feel tempted to tap into the tax funds that they collected from their employees to stay afloat.
-This action has dire consequences.
-Taxes collected from employees are called trust fund taxes because that money is held in trust until you deposit it to the IRS.
+The IRS implements a Trust Fund Recovery Penalty Assessment to encourage business owners to pay their employment taxes.
+A small business owner may be tempted to tap into the tax funds that they collected from their employees to stay afloat.
+Unfortunately, this action has dire consequences.
+Taxes collected from employees are called trust fund taxes because that money is held in trust until you deposit it with the IRS.
 When an employer fails to deposit their employees tax funds, they may have a penalty assessed against them.

-Who Is A Trust Fund Recovery Penalty Assessed Against?
+A Trust Fund Recovery Penalty is Assessed Against Whom?

-Will Business Owners Be The Only Ones Getting Assessed?
+Will Business Owners Be The Only Ones Assessed?

 Can The IRS Impose The Penalty On More Than One Person?

 Yes.
 The penalty will remain owed against everyone deemed responsible until it is paid off by one or more the parties.
 If you have limited resources, the IRS is not supposed to include you in this assessment.
-This requirement is often overlooked unfortunately.
-That is one reason why it is essential to have a knowledgeable person fill out a collection information statement on your behalf.
+Unfortunately, this requirement is often overlooked.
+Therefore, it is essential to have a knowledgeable person fill out a collection information statement on your behalf.

 Examples of a responsible person or group of people: